 Anne Thomas Manes discusses SOA goals and objectives used to measure a system’s success, measuring the business value, SOA project metrics, and recommendations on proving the business value of SOA.

-We know that solving DevOps problems improves your business operations and improves the bottom line, but how do you do you explain that to your CEO or CFO?
+We know solving DevOps problems improves your business operations but how do you do you explain that to your CEO or CFO?
 How do you get the executives to buy in and invest in DevOps solutions?

 Next Generation of Business-Driven SOA: The Convergence of Performance-Driven Business and Service-Orientation

-Anne Thomas Manes, who pronounced SOA dead a year ago, talks about the reincarnation of SOA.
-She believes the old SOA had to die because it was too much focused on technology and products, while the new one, absolutely necessary for the new cloud computing era, will be focused on architecture, principles and practices.
+Anne Thomas Manes talks about SOA's reincarnation.
+Old SOA had to die because it was focused on technology and products, while the new one will be focused on architecture, principles and practices.

-Jake Sorofman talks on how to glue together the application development world and the business operations one in an automated, virtualized and cloud computing environment where everything moves faster than ever.
+Jake Sorofman talks on how to glue together the application development world and the business operations one in an automated, virtualized and cloud computing environment.